School of Art and Design Summer Workshops

-The restrictions related to travel and assembly, that are part of the fight for bringing the COVID-19 pandemic under control, have caused us to reconsider our offerings and activities planned for this Summer.
-Unfortunately, we have had to cancel the courses that depended on the use of our studio facilities.
-Please consider this a postponement only, as we will return with an exciting series of courses and events planned for next Summer.
+The restrictions related to travel and assembly that are part of the fight for bringing the COVID-19 pandemic under control have caused us to reconsider our offerings and activities planned for this summer.
+Unfortunately, we have decided not to offer the courses that depend on the use of our studio facilities to students ot currently enrolled in classes on campus.
+Please consider this a postponement only, as we will return with an exciting series of courses and events planned for next summer.

-Meanwhile, we will continue to offer the Summer 2020 courses that are suited for online instruction.
-Please find below the list of courses that have been cancelled.
+Meanwhile, we will continue to offer the summer 2021 courses that are suited for online instruction.
+We look forward to the return of summer workshops and courses in the summer of 2022.

 Our glass facilities currently have a two thousand pound capacity continuous melt furnace for clear glass, a 1200 pound capacity furnace for colored glass, three large glory holes and twenty annealing ovens, all computer controlled.